 Prep Overview

 This Italian wedding soup comes together by baking the meatballs while the soup base simmers.
-Mixing and rolling the meatballs is the most hands-on part of the process, but keeping them small ensures quick, even cooking.
+Mixing and rolling the meatballs is the most hands-on part of the process, but keeping them small is important.
+They should be small enough to fit comfortably on a soup spoon so every bite includes broth, greens, and pasta.
 Baking them separately helps maintain a clear broth and gives you more control over texture.

 While the meatballs are in the oven, the aromatics (onion, garlic, and carrots) are sautéed to make the flavor base for the broth.
-Once the broth is simmering, the pasta is cooked directly in the pot so it absorbs flavor as it softens.
+Once the broth is simmering, the pasta is cooked directly in the pot so it absorbs flavor as it softens (see below).

 The escarole and meatballs are added at the very end and cooked just long enough for the greens to wilt and the meatballs to heat through.
 This short final simmer keeps the escarole from turning dull or overly soft and preserves the delicate texture of the meatballs.